 Physical Therapy is a health profession that promotes optimal human health and function through the application of scientific principles to prevent, identify, assess, correct, or alleviate acute or prolonged movement dysfunctions.
 Physical therapy encompasses areas of specialized competence and includes the development of new principles and applications to more effectively meet current and emerging health needs.
-Other professional activities that serve the purpose of physical therapy are research, education, consultation, and administration.
+Other professional activities in which physical therapists participate in are research, education, consultation, and administration.

 NYIT's three-year Doctor of Physical Therapy program provides entry-level professional education in physical therapy.
 It begins with Gross Anatomy and Kinesiology in the summer.
-Students who possess a bachelor's degree and the required prerequisites can apply directly to the doctoral program contingent on space availability.
-The program was granted full accreditation status from the Commission of Accreditation in Physical Therapy Education in November 2000.
+Exceptional students who possess a bachelor's degree and the required prerequisites can apply directly to the doctoral program.
+The program was granted full accreditation status from the Commission on Accreditation in Physical Therapy Education in November 2000.

-For information on the combined Bachelor of Science in Life Sciences and Doctor of Physical Therapy, view Department of Life Sciences.
+For information on the freshman-entry early assurance combined Bachelor of Science in Life Sciences and Doctor of Physical Therapy, view Department of Life Sciences.